Custom Seed

 - Storage service required for templates — if your manifest includes render templates, the storage service must be configured and reachable at seed time.

-- Exit on error — validation failures cause the seed process to exit with code 1, preventing the application from starting with invalid data.
+conformitySchemesentry with aurlfield must be reachable at seed time.
+File-sourced entries are read directly from the mount directory and do not need network access. - Exit on error — validation failures cause the seed process to exit with code 1, preventing the application from starting with invalid data.